radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 behind how quality scores are encoded.

 The Anolis data are 96bp single-end reads prepared as GBS.
-The first five bases (TGCAT) form the the restriction site overhang.
+The first five bases (TGCAT) form the restriction site overhang.
 All following bases make up the sequence data.

 # Step 1: Loading the raw data files